Glas Slavonije

 Glas Slavonije (lit.
 'The Voice of Slavonia') is a Croatian conservative regional daily newspaper published in Osijek every day except Sundays and holidays.
 In 2000, its average daily circulation was c.
 9000, making it the 7th largest daily newspaper in Croatia.
 Since October 2024 the price of the newspaper is 1,40 € per copy.

 History

-The first issue of Glas Slavonije was published in 24 June 1943.
+The first issue of Glas Slavonije was published on 24 June 1943.
 During the war it was a leading anti-fascist newspaper in eastern Croatia and it represented a direct continuation of the earlier Slavonski partizan paper which was published from January 1942.
 At the time, Glas Slavonije had a print run of around 4,000 copies.